rayyansys/swarm-scheduler/README.md

 You can include any configuration as long as you abide with the following
 restrictions:

-1. Set `entrypoint` to run the task command.
+1. Set `command` to run the task command.
 2. `replicas` should be set to 0, otherwise the task will run as soon as the service is deployed for the number of times you specified.
 3. Set `restart_policy.condition` to `none`.
 If you set to `on-failure`,